Skip to content

 Even for late technology adopters, or those that were previously hesitant to participate in online services if they were available, the pandemic accelerated a shift to more widespread acceptance and adoption of digital services - even in the public sector.
 In 2021, citizens accessing digital services increased 18% over 2020, and now, heading into 2022, 67% of adults say that they prefer accessing services online.
 Digital-first services are what people expect, and building permitting is no different.
 Citizens, builders, developers, and contractors want an easy way to access the services they need online, from wherever they are.
 That’s where technology comes in.

-With Clariti’s Building Permitting Solution, everything an applicant needs to manage their permit application online is easily accessible through the Community Portal.
+With permit software like Clariti Enterprise and Launch, everything an applicant needs to manage their permit application online is easily accessible through an online portal.
 Accessed through any government website, applicants can apply and pay for a permit, and check the status of their application from any device.

 Trend 2: Rising permit volumes due in part to increased demand for affordable housing